jhonnyV-V/InstaClone/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- update the add a post screen
-- let the user upload a post with multiple images
 - add stories
 - mantain a state in the app to make less request to firebase
 - add a screen to let the user change their profile